-Whether you are relaxing after a long day at the office, or entertaining guests in your living room, your sofa is an integral part of your home, and a great investment given how much time you’ll probably spend lounging on it.
+Whether you’re relaxing after a long day or entertaining guests in your living room, your sofa is an integral part of your home, and a great investment given how much time you’ll probably spend lounging on it.

 Before buying your sofa, consider the sofa fabric and how it will fare in your household.
-For example, that white fabric couch might seem like a stylish choice, but it will be no match for a messy toddler who likes to get creative with their crayons.
-These days, you can buy quality, chic synthetic fibres that will withstand many stains.
+For example, that white fabric couch might seem like a stylish choice but it’ll be no match for a messy toddler who likes to get creative with their crayons.

 Most sofas come with a tab or tag – check this to determine the best cleaning solution for your couch.
 And don’t forget to spot test any cleaning solution you’re about to use in an inconspicuous spot.